Definition of Equivocation

 This passage, again, occurs in Hamlet where Hamlet and King Claudius are talking to each other.
-Both, the king and Hamlet, play upon the word “kin” and “kind” in such a way that both demonstrate different meanings to these words.
+Both, the king and Hamlet play upon the word “kin” and “kind” in such a way that both demonstrate different meanings of these words.
 No reader can deduce what both the speakers mean, though, it seems ironic that both are hiding their real intentions from each other.
-The next play upon words is in the next two lines with the use of words “cloud” and “the sun.”
+The next play upon words is in the next two lines with the use of the words “cloud” and “the sun.”
 Both of these words further confound the readers as well as the king.
 Although all these words are puns, they demonstrate how Shakespeare uses equivocations using puns.

-From Know and Unknown: A Memoir Donald Rumsfield
+Know and Unknown: A Memoir Donald Rumsfield

 Reports that say that something hasn’t happened are always interesting to me, because as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.

 Although they appear in newspapers long before his memoir, these lines show the equivocation used in an excellent way.
-The play upon the words “known” and “unknown” in such a way that even the reporters got confused.
-These questions were about the presence of the weapons of mass destruction in Iraq that the US army could not find.
+They play upon the words “known” and “unknown” in such a way that even the reporters got confused.
+These questions were about the presence of weapons of mass destruction in Iraq that the US army could not find.
 Therefore, this is a good use of equivocation in political comments.